chrimerss/allenslib/docs/Extreme Events/climatology.md

 3. loop through all grids in the EXT
 4. include light rain within the threshold basis;
 5. repeat 2 until all grids in EXT are examined

+# Intense precipitation evaluations

+__AghaKouchak, A., Behrangi, A., Sorooshian, S., Hsu, K., and Amitai, E. ( 2011), Evaluation of satellite‐retrieved extreme precipitation rates across the central United States, J. Geophys.
+Res., 116, D02115, doi:10.1029/2010JD014741.__

+In this paper, authors addresses the extreme precipitation estimation with four satellite products.
+The metrics used in evaluating these satellite performance can be considered.
+Also intriguing, PERSIANN shows less bias than TMPA in the results from a purely data exploratory perspective.